 Less than an hour’s drive north from lavish Hearst Castle, along the spectacular Big Sur coast, is something a little more rustic: Treebones Resort, with 16 yurts perched on redwood platforms, each with sweeping views of the Pacific Ocean.
 Step inside for some surprisingly swanky touches: queen-size beds, cushy couches, plus sinks, heaters and electric lights.
 Outside, deck chairs give you perfect perches for the jaw-dropping sunsets.
 Treebones also sports a full restaurant, a sushi bar, a heated pool and spa and an outdoor bar with that same ocean view, where you can kick back with a glass of wine or a local beer after a day of hiking, kayaking, or simply hanging out at the resort (massages and yoga are also available).

-How about an overnight safari trip to see African animals just a half-hour drive north of downtown San Diego?
+How about an overnight safari trip to see African animals just a half-hour drive north of downtown San Diego in Escondido?
 On a “Roar & Snore Safari” at this remarkable facility (it’s the sister property to the San Diego Zoo), have a sleepover adventure in one of 46 comfy, safari-style tents that border an expansive grazing area for giraffes, rhinos, gazelles, antelopes, and other exotic animals.
-Look for special themes throughout the year, like kid-favourite Creepy Camp during Halloween (meet spooky, creepy critters and get special treats), or romantic, adults-only Valentine’s Day overnights featuring a candlelit dinner and wine.
+Look for special themes throughout the year, like kid-favorite Creepy Camp during Halloween (meet spooky, creepy critters and get special treats), or romantic, adults-only Valentine’s Day overnights featuring a candlelit dinner and wine.
 All overnights include special activities, an after-hours look at resident animals, a campfire program, dinner, snack, and a park souvenir.
 And when you wake up in the early morning?
 Have breakfast with views of grazing animals to photograph and view, long before the park is open to visitors.

 Giraffes, cheetahs, javelinas, desert kit fox—these are some of the remarkable wild animals that will be in your desert dreams when you book an overnight at this unforgettable facility, in the Palm Springs region.
 March through May, guests enjoy a cracking campfire, then curl up inside your private tent (cots provided but you bring your own sleeping bag and toiletries) and listen for night sounds, or relax outside to gaze at a sky-ful of stars.
 Wake up to enjoy an exclusive private tour of The Living Desert, which showcases animals of the world’s deserts, then stroll through the site’s botanical gardens and explore a network of paths to head into the adjacent Santa Rosa Mountains.